-Students in the Doctor of Criminal Justice program may earn a C in only one course during their graduate career at Saint Leo University.
-Any additional graduate course in which a student earns a grade of C or lower must be retaken, and a grade higher than a C must be earned before the end of the program.
-It is the student's responsibility to have a minimum GPA of 3.00 at the time of graduation and to ensure that they have no more than grade of C. Students who receive two (2) F grades will be terminated from the program.
+Doctoral students may earn a C grade in only one course during their doctorate career at Saint Leo University.
+Any additional doctorate course in which a student earns a grade of C or lower must be retaken, and a grade higher than a C must be earned before the end of the program.
+It is the student's responsibility to achieve the minimum program GPA at the time of graduation and to ensure that they have no more than one grade of C. The minimum program GPA for the Doctor of Business Administration, Doctor of Criminal Justice, and Doctor of Education is 3.25.
 Students who do not meet these requirements will not be eligible for graduation.